NaBo-00/data_engineering/README.md

 ## Introduction
 ### Description:
-The NYC Taxi Data Engineering project is batch pipeline designed to ingest, process, and visualize NYC Taxi Trip data.
-Using different microservices such as Apache Spark, Apache Airflow, Apache Superset, and PostgreSQL, all containerized with docker, offers as well as ensures scalability, reliability, maintainability, security, and monitoring.
+The NYC Taxi Data Engineering project is a batch pipeline designed to ingest, process, and visualize NYC Taxi Trip data.
+The utilization of various microservices, including PostgreSQL, Apache Spark, Apache Airflow, and Apache Superset, all of which are containerized using docker, ensures scalability, security, maintainability, and monitoring.

 ### Goal:
 The goal of the project is to provide a comprehensive batch pipeline specifically for telematics data from NYC taxis, enabling users to derive insights and make data-driven decisions or integrate a ML application.
-The project aims to facilitate an in-depth understanding use of multiple microservices and their role and operations for creating a batch pipeline.
+The project aims to facilitate an in-depth understanding of the usage of multiple microservices and their role and operations for creating a batch pipeline.

 ## Technologies, Libraries, Tools and Architecture
 ### Technologies and Libraries: